The mission of the Commission is to foster cultural, economic, industrial, athletic

 A major exhibition of Echizen pottery was held at the Birmingham Museum of Art.

-The University of Montevallo hosted the Alabama Clay Conference.
+The University of Montevallo (UM) hosted the Alabama Clay Conference.
 Japanese potters were featured as workshop leaders, including Jeromon Fujita, a Japanese National Living Treasure.

 Japanese potters extended an invitation for university students to study in Japan.